 Mocking with MockingKit

-In this post, I’ll demonstrate how to use MockingKit to create dynamic mocks of protocols and classes, that let you record and inspect function calls in your unit tests, register conditional returns, etc.
+In this post, I’ll demonstrate how to use MockingKit to mock protocols and classes, that let you record and inspect function calls in your unit tests, register conditional returns, etc.

 MockingKit